Tanuja2903/Heart-Disease-Detection/README.md

 - Confusion matrix visualization for model evaluation
 - Cross-validation for model accuracy

-## 📸 Screenshots (Optional)

-*You can add screenshots of your graphs, confusion matrix heatmap, or accuracy comparisons here.*

 ## 🚀 How to Run

 1. **Clone the Repository** or open the `.ipynb` file in Jupyter Notebook.